CodeClash: Benchmarking Goal-Oriented Software Engineering: Analysis

 \textbf{Codebases managed by models become messier over time.} In most human-managed codebases, the rate of file creation quickly plateaus once the overall structure has been established; subsequent work primarily focuses on refinement, maintenance, and incremental improvements rather than continuous expansion.
-In contrast, we observe a markedly different trend in Figure~\ref{fig:line_chart_total_created_files_vs_round}: the average number of agent-created files scales almost linearly with the number of rounds. \texttt{Claude 4.5 Sonnet} exhibits the highest file creation activity, averaging more than $30$ files per tournament, followed by \texttt{GPT-5} ($21$), whereas \texttt{o3} creates fewer than $5$.
-For \texttt{Claude Sonnet 4.5}, the high average is driven by consistent creation of various files at the repository root (making the codebase even less orderly); for \texttt{GPT-5}, the average is elevated by tournaments that accumulate particularly many output and temporary files in separate directories that were never cleaned up.
+In contrast, we observe a markedly different trend in Figure~\ref{fig:line_chart_total_created_files_vs_round}: the average number of agent-created files scales almost linearly with the number of rounds.
+Claude Sonnet 4.5 exhibits the highest file creation activity, averaging more than 30 files per tournament, followed by GPT-5 (21), whereas o3 creates fewer than 5.
+For Claude Sonnet 4.5, the high average is driven by consistent creation of various files at the repository root (making the codebase even less orderly); for GPT-5, the average is elevated by tournaments that accumulate particularly many output and temporary files in separate directories that were never cleaned up.
 These observations again highlight how the top three models interact with their codebases in distinctly different ways.

 When many files are produced, filenames often become repetitive and follow systematic patterns (e.g., \texttt{analyze\_round\_13\_v2.py}).
-We quantify this effect through the \emph{filename redundancy} metric (the fraction of files sharing name prefixes with other files) which is particularly high for \texttt{Qwen 3 Coder} ($59\%$) and the \texttt{Claude Sonnet} models ($35\%$).
+We quantify this effect through the \emph{filename redundancy} metric (the fraction of files sharing name prefixes with other files) which is particularly high for Qwen3 Coder (59\%) and Claude Sonnet models (35\%).
 In addition, most agent-created files are never referenced, reused, or modified in subsequent rounds.
-We quantify these \emph{throwaway files} in Figure~\ref{fig:bar_chart_throwaway_files}: \texttt{Claude 4.5 Sonnet} (18 files per tournament) and \texttt{GPT-5} ($15$) again rank at the top, whereas \texttt{o3} remains near the bottom.
+We quantify these \emph{throwaway files} in Figure~\ref{fig:bar_chart_throwaway_files}: Claude Sonnet 4.5 (18 files per tournament) and GPT-5 (15) again rank at the top, whereas o3 remains near the bottom.

 Together, Figure~\ref{fig:line_chart_total_created_files_vs_round} and Figure~\ref{fig:bar_chart_throwaway_files} reinforce the view that most LMs struggle to converge toward maintainable file structures over time, favoring the continual generation of new, often redundant scripts over the systematic refinement and reuse of existing code.
-We include more graphs along with case studies of specific codebases in \S\ref{appx:results:analyses}.
+More graphs and case studies in \S\ref{appx:results:analyses}.